rfeinman/pytorch-minimize/README.md

 # PyTorch Minimize

-This library contains a collection of utilities for minimizing scalar functions of one or more variables in Pytorch.
+This library contains a collection of utilities for minimizing scalar functions of one or more variables in PyTorch.
 It is inspired heavily by SciPy's `optimize` module and MATLAB's [Optimization Toolbox](https://www.mathworks.com/products/optimization.html).

 ## Motivation
 Although PyTorch offers many routines for stochastic optimization, utilities for deterministic optimization are scarce; only L-BFGS is included in the `optim` package, and it's modified for mini-batch training.